Passw/TempleOS-ZenithOS/README.md

 ## Getting started

-Every commit contains a "Zenith-latest-XXXX-XX-XX-XX-XX_XX_XX.iso" in the root of master, which is a timestamped ISO build of that commit.
-It might not be stable.
-See the "Releases" page for the latest stable release.
+See the [Releases](https://github.com/VoidNV/ZenithOS/releases) page for the latest stable release.

+The source code and binary files for ZenithOS can be found in the `src/` directory, and are assembled into a `ZenithOS.hdd` file by running `make_img.sh`.
+After this, set up a VM and select `ZenithOS.hdd` as the hard disk image, then boot up the VM.

 ### Contributing

-This basically a read-only repository.
-Everything happens inside the OS, as intended by Terry.
-After you've installed the latest release in a VM, you can make changes to the source.
-Once you've made your changes, you can make copies of the relevant files and put them into a folder, along with some kind of notes as to what you've done as a DolDoc document.
-You can then make a RedSea ISO file out of that folder by running `RedSeaISO("MyChanges.ISO", "/Home/Folder");`.
-Mount the VM hard drive in whatever OS-specific way you have to, grab the ISO, and send it my way; a pull request attachment would work fine.
+You can contribute to the repository from inside or outside the OS.

+To make changes outside the OS, you can edit files in the `src/` directory, and they will reflect any changes the next time `make_img.sh` is executed.
+The exception to this is files related to the Kernel, as they are compiled when `BootHDIns;` is run within ZenithOS.
+In these cases, you must make changes within the OS.

+To make changes within the OS, boot up the VM and edit files as necessary.
+If modifying Kernel files, recompile with `BootHDIns;` before powering-off the VM.
+When finished, run `export_changes.sh` to pull the files from `ZenithOS.hdd` into the `src/` directory.

 ## Background